simeks/deform/README.md

 `levels`, specifies parameters on a per-level basis.
 The key indicates which level the parameters apply to, where 0 is the bottom of the resolution pyramid (last level).
 The level identifier can not exceed `pyramid_levels`.
 Parameters available on a per-level basis are: `constraints_weight`, `landmarks_weight`, `block_size`, `block_energy_epsilon`, `max_iteration_count`, `step_size`, and `regularization_weight`.

 `image_slots`, specifies how to use the input images. `resampler` only supports 'gaussian' for now, `normalize` specifies whether the volumes should be normalized before the registration, and `cost_function` allows to provide one or more cost functions to use.
-Its value can be the name of a single function (`ssd` for squared distance, `ncc` for normalized cross correlation, `mi` for mutual information), in which case its weight is assumed to be `1.0`, otherwise one or multiple weighted components can be specified by listing each function and its weight.
+Its value can be the name of a single function (`ssd` for squared distance, `ncc` for normalized cross correlation, `mi` for mutual information, `gradient_ssd` for squared distance of the gradients), in which case its weight is assumed to be `1.0`, otherwise one or multiple weighted components can be specified by listing each function and its weight.
 Each function can accept a set of parameters.

 The parameters available for each function are:
 + `ssd`: no parameters available